pirahawk/Presentations/testing-with-xunit/slides.md

 ## Mocking domain objects and using the XUnit Theory

+Do not new() up types directly in your test!!

 * Use POCO fixture to build concrete objects.
 ** Reduces constructor coupling, at most two places to change when constructor changes ** Allows easy reuse